Alfred Hugenberg: Ousting of Westarp as party chairman

-However, the Lambach case had galvanized the DNVP's membership against Westarp and for Hugenberg, who knew that the DNVP would be calling a party congress later that year that would have the power to elect a new leader, and that the Lambach affair was a godsend.
+However, the Lambach case had galvanised the DNVP's membership against Westarp and for Hugenberg, who knew that the DNVP would be calling a party congress later that year that would have the power to elect a new leader, and that the Lambach affair was a godsend.
 Using the Lambach case as his rallying cry, Hugenberg campaigned aggressively amongst the party's membership, greatly helped by the fact that the Pan-German League had taken over many of the DNVP's local branches.
 When the party congress opened on 20 October 1928, Westarp was on the defensive right from the start as he was forced to apologize for the DNVP's poor showing in the most recent election, and he appealed to the delegates themselves for ideas about improving the party's image, making him look like a weak leader.
-By contrast, Hugenberg – who while lacking in charm and charisma – was able to present himself as a man with a definite plan to restore the party's fortunes.
-The fact that the members of the Pan-German League were overrepresented at the party congress further favored Hugenberg, who was elected the DNVP's new leader on 21 October 1928.
-As part of his campaign against Westarp, Hugenberg stressed his success as a businessman, but at the same time he also stressed that he was so wealthy that he was independent of big business and could follow his own line.
-Hugenberg gave the impression that the DNVP would not need any more donations from big business as he was so wealthy that he would fund the DNVP entirely out of his own pocket.
+By contrast, Hugenberg – who, while lacking in charm and charisma – was able to present himself as a man with a definite plan to restore the party's fortunes.
+The fact that the members of the Pan-German League were overrepresented at the party congress further favoured Hugenberg, who was elected the DNVP's new leader on 21 October 1928.
+As part of his campaign against Westarp, Hugenberg stressed his success as a businessman, but at the same time, he also stressed that he was so wealthy that he was independent of big business and could follow his own line.
+Hugenberg gave the impression that the DNVP would not need any more donations from big business, as he was so wealthy that he would fund the DNVP entirely out of his own pocket.